 Whether its demolition or construction purposes.
 If you’re an electrician, plumber, or remodeler, a reciprocating saw is what you need to power through anything.
 12-18 amps of motor power let you tackle dense and hard materials with better comfort and faster speed.
 Cut through steel, cast iron, drywall, copper piping, PVC, conduit, or any wood type with much ease.
 It reduces fatigue as it mostly features lightweight design yet powerful enough to slice anything.
 This offers great maneuverability on any job site.
 Moreover, a reciprocating saw allows users to cut easily in challenging positions especially overhead with improved cutting control.

 So, choose the best reciprocating saw for usage in various cutting, plumbing, or pruning purposes!

 - Part of black+decker 20V max* system

-- 4-position blade clamp allows for flush cutting
+- 4-position blade clamp for increased versatility

 - Compact and lightweight design

 - Bright LED Light